rfpaula/wp_imobiliaria/wp-content/plugins/real-estate-listing-realtyna-wpl/readme.txt

 * [PRO] Added pagination for WPL sitemap feature.
 * [PRO] Added sitemap integrity with "Yoast SEO" and "All in one SEO pack" plugins.
 * [PRO] Added print feature for WPL listings page.
-* [PRO] Added location auto suggest text fields of locations in Add/Edit listing menu.
+* [PRO] Added location auto suggest for text fields of locations in Add/Edit listing menu.
 * [PRO] Added compare feature for comparing favorited listings.
 * [PRO] Fixed WPML language switcher.
 * Added an option for specifying Google Maps zoom-level for Add/Edit listing page.